christophsax/seasonal/README.md

 **seasonal** does not includes the binary executables of X-13ARIMA-SEATS.
 They need to be installed separately from [here][census_win] (Windows) or [here][census_linux]  (Linux).
 Make sure you download the standard and not the html verision.
 My own compilation for Mac OS-X can be obtained [upon request](mailto:christoph.sax@gmail.com).

-Download the file, unzip it and copy it to the desired location in your file system.
+Download the file, unzip it and copy the folder to the desired location in your file system.
 Next, you need to tell **seasonal** where to find the binary executables of X-13ARIMA-SEATS, by setting the specific environmental variable `X13_PATH`.
 This may be done during your active session in R:

     Sys.setenv(X13_PATH = "YOUR_X13_DIRECTORY")